 “Leave it, Ze,” I called out.
 “I’ll get it.”

-I didn’t want him to clean up my mess, and neither did he from the flash of relief that briefly crossed his face.
+I didn’t want him cleaning up my mess, and neither did he from the flash of relief that briefly crossed his face.
 Gently he set the pan on the icebox lid and then went forward to help Mamede at the tabernacle.

 Still in the hold, João said something from below that I couldn’t make out.

 “Just go back to sleep,” Mamede told him.
 “We’ll be down soon.
 You too, Ze.
 Hand me the sail when you’re down there.”

 Ze glanced back at me one last time, shrugged his shoulders and then stepped into the hold.